 Am I talking about creating Utopia?
 Of course not.
 That’s not realistic.
 But I am talking about creating shifts that will give your kids a fighting chance at having a healthier emotional life with opportunities for healthier relationships and greater success in life.

 I encourage you to consider my new program for divorced women of faith called Flying Higher.
 In that group you’ll learn how to organize your mind and your life.
 How to get things done.
 How to create the future of your dreams, how to lose weight, how to handle money, and how to find a good man.
-This group will be opening up on January 27, 2021.
-You can get on the waiting list for Flying Higher by going to joinflyinghigher.com
+You can apply for Flying Higher by going to joinflyinghigher.com.

 And that’s it for this episode!
 Thank you so much for listening and until next time, fly free!